 Previous year figures have been regrouped / reclassified, where necessary, to conform to this year classification.

 As per our report of even date For B S R & Co.
-LLP Chartered Accountants
+LLP Chartered Accountants Firm's Registration No: 101248W/W-100022

-For and on behalf of the Board of Directors of CMS Info Systems Limited
+For and on behalf of the Board of Directors of CMS Info Systems Limited CIN: L45200MH2008PLC180479